 At United Plumbing, we make every effort to ensure your faucet issues are handled the right way.
 Our team of skilled plumbers can handle any of your faucet repair needs using industry-leading techniques.
 Here are some of the most common causes of faucet problems:

 Failed cartridge: If you are experiencing a leak in any of your faucets, it is likely caused by a cartridge that is no longer functioning properly.
 Some cartridges require special tools for removal.
 If you are a do-it-yourselfer and want to tackle this task on your own, be careful not to cause more damage to your valve by trying to remove a cartridge that requires a special tool.
 If the cartridge breaks off in the valve, the entire faucet will need to be replaced.

 Occasionally, the cartridge can’t be replaced without damaging the valve at which point our technicians would recommend replacing your faucet.
 But the majority of the time, a leaky faucet in Springfield Missouri can be repaired with a quick and simple swap out of the existing cartridge.

-Stems: Have you ever heard the saying “They don’t make em’ like they used to?”
+Stems: Have you ever heard the saying "They don’t make em’ like they used to?"
 When it comes to most older faucets, that’s actually a good thing.
 Sometimes we see older faucets that have valve stems and rubber washers rather than the more modern cartridge faucet.
-Often times we find valve stem faucets are more cost effective to replace than repair.
-There are however repair options, and our team of expertly trained plumbers are ready to help when you need us.
+Often times we find valve stem faucets are more cost-effective to replace than repair.
+There are however repair options, and our team of expertly trained plumbers is ready to help when you need us.